Wildlife Care Clinic

 Our Team Consists of:

 *Please be sure to call the WCC before bringing in an animal to determine whether or not we can accept it.
-We do not accept drop-offs (any animal brought into the clinic without first contacting a staff member for information on the animal).
+We do not accept drop-offs.
+Any animal brought into the clinic without first contacting a staff member for information on the animal will not be admitted by the small animal front desk and will be informed to contact us.
+The WCC will not accept any wildlife after hours without first being contacted.

 What We Do

-Here at the Wildlife Care Clinic, we care for and treat many types of animals, including: bald eagles, hawks, owls, coyotes, river otters, minks, and white-tailed deer.
+Here at the Wildlife Care Clinic, we care for and treat many types of animals, including: bald eagles, hawks, owls, river otters, minks, and fawn white-tailed deer.

 Approximately 75% of the patients admitted to the WCC suffer traumatic injuries related to human activity such as: car collisions, hunting and trapping accidents, power line electrocution, window collisions, and wire fencing.